 The Code of Civil Procedure includes special provisions governing certain procedural rules — summary proceedings, proceedings in matrimonial cases, civil status matters, judicial disability, judicial partition, protection and re-establishment of ownership rights over property, deeds, collective litigation and petitions for a writ of execution, precautionary proceedings, applications for protection, and enforcement proceedings.
 Special rules are enshrined in the Commercial Act on insolvency proceedings and related applications.

-The Court summons the parties to case hearings.
-If the case is adjourned, parties who have been duly summoned do not receive a summons to the next hearing if the date has been communicated to them at the hearing.
+Where an open hearing has been scheduled in closed session, the court summons the parties to the case hearing.
+If the case is adjourned in open court, parties who have been duly summoned do not receive a summons to the next hearing if the date has been communicated to them at the open hearing.
 The summons is issued no later than one week before the hearing.
-This rule does not apply in enforcement proceedings.
+This rule does not apply in the enforcement process.
 The summons includes: the court issuing it, the name and address of the person summoned, in which case and in what capacity they are being summoned, the place and time of the hearing and the legal consequences of failing to appear.

 The court provides the parties with a copy of any decisions which are subject to a separate appeal.

 The parties receive notification of the time limits set by the court for the performance of proceedings, but not of the time limits laid down by law, except for the time limits for appealing against a court decision.
 The court is obliged to state in any judicial decision the authority before which an appeal may be brought and the time limit for doing so.